seoninja13/WindowsDoorsWebsiteReact/README.md

 Our implementation ensures the clone is fully accessible, SEO optimized, and integrates seamlessly with our current tech stack.

+### Current Status

+We have made significant progress in setting up the infrastructure and extracting data from the Window World LA website:

+1. Set up the Next.js project with TypeScript and Tailwind CSS
+2. Created a comprehensive logging system using Supabase
+3. Implemented web scraping functionality to extract data from the Window World LA website
+4. Successfully completed a comprehensive crawl of the Window World LA website:
+   - Crawled 199 pages
+   - Captured 199 screenshots
+   - Identified 656 UI components
+   - Found 547 images
+   - Discovered 6,115 links
+5. Created utility scripts for various tasks
+6. Created SQL scripts for database setup
+7. Created comprehensive documentation

+The next phase will focus on using the extracted data to create an exact clone of the website using React.js and Next.js.

 ## Documentation Structure

 This project follows a pyramid documentation structure with this README as the single entry point.
 All documentation is organized hierarchically as shown in the diagram below: